 MFWP StreamNet staff, in addition to maintenance and update of existing databases, assisted the Fisheries Division in continued scoping and development of an internal centralized fisheries data system being built by MFWP Application Development staff.
 StreamNet staff is involved to ensure that data being collected and stored conform to existing StreamNet DES guidelines and that the exchange of data with the StreamNet central database is efficient.
 The system has been designed to replace individual databases residing on biologists' computers, thus making truly centralized data a reality.
 In addition, the system includes analysis tools giving the user the ability to calculate various population estimates and other metrics needed by staff for reporting purposes, which will benefit BPA projects.
-StreamNet staff also continued to assist in converting historic data files residing with individual biologists to a file type that can be uploaded into the new system.
-This has resulted in thousands of individual fish records being uploaded to the database, resulting in historic data available in the new system much sooner and with far less effort than anticipated.
+StreamNet staff also continued to assist in converting data files residing with individual biologists to a file type that can be uploaded into the new system.
 Additional StreamNet staff efforts related to the system design and development have resulted in nine data categories MFWP submits to StreamNet being housed in the centralized database.
-A barrier edit and entry module was completed during the year allowing biologists to manage barriers in their survey areas for the first time.
-Historic barrier information was also uploaded into the system amounting in 4,352 barriers being added to the database statewide with 2,027 of those in the Columbia Basin.
-The database currently houses over 33 million raw fish records statewide.
-In 2016, 613613 fish survey locations were added in the Columbia Basin resulting in over 3939,304 individual fish records.
-Statewide 1,628628 survey locations were added resulting in 171,230 individual raw fish records being added to the database.
-Historic redd counts were added in the Columbia Basin during the prior year, and in 2016, 51 redd counts in the basin were added to the database.
+Survey and inventory search and reporting functionality in the internal system has been greatly improved over the past year.
+Biologists can now search via several data categories as well as searching using a map interface.
+Resulting records are available in an easy to use or download format.
+This reporting work has also translated into the search functionality available in the new public query system, FishMT.
+The database currently houses over 3.5 million raw fish records statewide.
+In 2017, 1,190 fish survey locations were added in the Columbia Basin resulting in over 213,700 individual fish records.
+Statewide 2,375 new survey locations were added resulting in 915,992 individual raw fish records being added to the database.
+577 redd counts at 64 locations were added in the Columbia Basin during 2017.
+All relevant data was submitted to StreamNet databases or the Data Store.
 Additional querying and reporting functionality was added to the database in the past year allowing biologists and managers to query the database using several filters, including spatial filters.
 These reports are critical for biologists and managers to easily and quickly find surveys and data.
 An additional task moving forward will be to investigate the potential to deliver data as web services.
 These efforts are leading to a significantly enhanced ability for MFWP to share fisheries data in standardized format with regional entities.